taostat/taostats-docs/docs/Bittensor/tokenomics/tao/index.md

 [Tao Emission Distribution](doc:tao-emission)

-With 1/tao per block, the emission % is the percentage of the tao awarded to each subnet.
+With 1 tao per block, the emission % is the percentage of the tao awarded to each subnet.

 <Top5Subnets />